 Artificial Intelligence

 Artificial intelligence (AI) is the science of making machines that can think like humans.
 It can do things that are considered “smart”.
-While this technology can be useful in many aspects, the Federal Trade Commission warns that scammers are increasingly turning to AI to create scams.
+While this technology can be useful in many aspects, the Federal Trade Commission warns that scammers are increasingly turning to AI to create financial scams.

-Here are two scams to watch for:
+Here are two AI financial scams to watch for:

 Voice Cloning/Impersonation